 Enid Lake is a 14,000-acre Corps reservoir on the Yocona River in Yalobusha County.
 Characterized by a north Mississippi lake with flat terrain and soft substrate typical of the Delta transition zone, this water body requires purpose-built structures that account for its specific operating conditions.

 Construction on Enid Lake requires understanding the reservoir's specific operating regime - a north Mississippi lake with flat terrain and soft substrate typical of the Delta transition zone.
 Water level variation affects dock design, and substrate at each site determines pile embedment depth.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

-Shore Protect Team delivers Shoreline Construction in Enid Lake, MS. We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling.
-Permit coordination is part of every project.
+Shore Protect Team delivers Shoreline Construction in Enid Lake, MS. We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling. full project coordination is included with every scope.

 Shore Protect Team handles shoreline construction in Enid Lake, MS for residential and commercial waterfront properties on Enid Lake.
 Our work covers bulkhead construction and repair, pier and dock installation, retaining wall construction, seawall protection, boardwalks, bridges, marine piling, structure repair and maintenance, and waterfront demolition.
 Each Enid Lake, MS project is assessed for a north Mississippi lake with flat terrain and soft substrate typical of the Delta transition zone before work begins.